 The Hyers Sisters

-Susheel Bibbs' works on the Hyers Sisters has produced a live concert entitled "Voices of Freedom" and 3 winning documentary films.
-The Opera Theater of St. Louis and PBS are now using her films
+Susheel Bibbs' has produced a live concert entitled "Voices for Freedom" and 2 award-winning documentary films on The Hyers.
+The Opera Theater of St. Louis, Pittsburg Festival Opera, and PBS have used her films in their programming.